-Since that point, everyone knows Google has made leaps not only in the Internet space but also in the workplace.
+Since that point, everyone knows Google has made leaps, not only in the Internet space, but also in the workplace.
 The company is the #3 world’s most valuable brand and the #3 best employer in America.
-Its made extremely effective tweaks to its hiring process over the years, but what isn’t reported as often is its approach to new employee onboarding — the process of getting a new hire equipped with everything they need to integrate into the company culture, work effectively and succeed.
+They’ve made extremely effective tweaks to their hiring process over the years, but what isn’t reported as often is their approach to new employee onboarding — the process of getting a new hire equipped with everything they need to integrate into the company culture, work effectively, and succeed.

 The wackier aspects of Google’s orientation process are widely known.
 We’ve heard about the Noogler beanies with motorized propellers, and the Mountain View all-Noogler TGIF meetings where the founders “just come in and make some dad jokes”.
 The inner workings of the process, however — the parts that make it so notoriously effective — aren’t as obvious.

 In this article, I’m going to run through the nuts and bolts of Google’s ‘just in time’ employee onboarding process, and some of the supporting events that happen during.

 - Why Google’s checklist is laser-focused on company culture

 - Hosting a series of intense lectures

 - Adopt Google’s onboarding process in your own culture

 Google’s ‘just in time’ onboarding checklist

 Just one day before a new hire joins, the hire’s manager is sent an email with five small tasks that will need their attention.